 A Short History of Fenghuang Dancong

-The Origin of Dancong in the Song Dynasty
+The Song Dynasty

-The true origins of Fenghuang Dancong are lost to time, so now myth and legend step in where history is silent.
-One such legend centers on Emperor Zhao Bing, the final ruler of the Song Dynasty.
-In 1279, the seven-year-old sovereign passed through Wudong Mountain while fleeing from his Mongolian enemies.
-Parched and on the brink of collapse, each step became more difficult.
-In a desperate bid to revive them, an attendant plucked fresh tea leaves from the mountainside and made a simple infusion.
+One legend recites the story of Emperor Zhao Bing, the final ruler of the Song Dynasty.
+In 1279, the seven-year-old sovereign passed through Wudong Mountain while fleeing from the Mongolians.
+Parched and tired, each step grew heavier.
+Desperate to revive him, an attendant gathered fresh tea leaves from the mountainside and added them to hot water.

-The She People and Early Cultivation
+The She People (畲族)

 1900–1950: An Early Golden Age